 In determining whether you can work or not, the Social Security Administration looks at your ability to perform a substantial gainful activity (SGA).
 A person is capable of engaging in SGA if they can meet a certain threshold of earnings every month.
 If you make over a certain threshold, then you are still “able” enough to work and will be denied SSD.
 If you cannot work for a living wage, you cannot engage in SGA and may qualify as “disabled.”

 The SSA changes the income threshold for SSA disability benefits periodically.
 While they may keep the income amount the same for a few years, the limit does generally go up over time.
 In 2019, the income limit was $1,220 per month.
-In 2020, the SSA increased the limit to $1,260 per month.
+The SSA recently increased the limit to $1,260 per month.
 This means that if you make at least $1,260 per month (approximately $14,040 per year), you likely will not qualify for Social Security Disability.

 However, in recent years, the SSA has annually increased the limit for blind workers.
-In 2020, the SSA increased the SGA limit to $2,110 for blind workers.
+The SSA recently increased the SGA limit to $2,110 for blind workers.
 This means that a blind worker can earn up to $2,110 in the current year without fear of losing their disability benefits.

 Our firm can help you if you are concerned that your wages may exceed the threshold limit for disability benefits.

 If you are wondering whether you qualify for Social Security Disability, looking at these income limits may help.
-If you need help with your application, or you have been denied disability payments, talk to Arkansas social security lawyer Ken Kieklak today.
+If you need help with your application, or you have been denied disability payments, talk to Arkansas disability hearing lawyer Ken Kieklak today.
 For a free consultation on your disability application, call Ken Kieklak at (479) 316-0438 today.